Earthsplitter/React-Blog-App/README.md

 #####UI Interaction

 1. Click the side bar, the whole page will change style(There are 4 styles in default).
+2. Click the cog icon on the left bottom to login(default username is a and password is b).

 ##Getting Started